ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/users-issues/azure-router-timeout.markdown

-#The Azure router timeout
+#The Azure Router timeout

-##Symptoms:
+##Symptoms

--  Exception is thrown in RavenDB client when accessing raven server,  exception was because of socket timeout or general connection failure
+- Exception is thrown in RavenDB Client when accessing RavenDB Server, exception was because of socket timeout or general connection failure
 - Problem happens mainly on Azure hosted VMs

-##Cause:
+##Cause

-Azure's load balancer closes connections that are idle for more than 60 seconds
+Azure's Load Balancer closes connections that are idle for more than 60 seconds.

-##Resolution:
+##Resolution

 We have to make sure that there are no connections that are idle for more than 60 seconds.
 There are two possible ways to do that: